VForWaTer/tool-specs/docs/input.md

 All tools define their `Parameters` and `Data` in the `tool.yml`.
 This is the blueprint about the parameter values and input data that are acceptable or required along with specifications, e.g. about value ranges, default values and data types.
-The *parameterization* is file based and defaults to `/in/parameters.json`.
+The actual definition of input (*parameterization* and *input data*) when running a tool is file based and defaults to `/in/input.json`.
 The JSON format is mandatory.

-## Missing parameterization
+## Missing parameterization and input data

-In case a [Tool](./tool.md) accepts only optional parameters and no input data, or no parameters and data are defined at all, the `/in/parameter.json` can be an empty file:
+In case a [Tool](./tool.md) accepts only optional parameters and no input data, or no parameters and no data are defined at all, the `/in/input.json` can be an empty file:

 ```json